An inventory of my Cabinet of Curiosity

 - Part of a paper wasp nest that had fallen in pieces to the ground.

-- Square nails and blue glass bottles found on my property that were likely used during the Gold Rush.
+- Square nails and blue glass bottles found on my property which were likely used during the Gold Rush of the 1850s.

 - Boxes of bones from cow, deer, elk, coyote, bobcat, snake, plus a complete vertebral column of a snake, all found during my many miles of hiking over many years as a field biologist.
-Bones are one of my favorite subjects to sketch, like this sea lion forelimb below.
+Bones are one of my favorite subjects to sketch, like this sea lion forelimb below I found on a California beach decades ago.

 - A robin’s nest and bits of its blue shelled eggs I collected after, sadly, a predator got in the nest.